Navigating Third-Party Data Sharing and Transfers in the Age of GDPR

 Data Sharing vs International Data Transfers

 Under the GDPR, data sharing and international data transfers are related but distinct concepts.
-Not all third-party data sharing automatically counts as a cross-border transfer, and not all remote access triggers transfer requirements.
+Not all third-party data sharing automatically counts as a cross-border transfer, and not all international data access triggers transfer requirements.

 When Third-Party Access Becomes an International Data Transfer